arambazamba/ng-adv/labs/lab-05/readme.md

 -   Setup a basic signal store
 -   Provide CRUD and loading for food using `@ngrx/signal Signal Store`
 -   Implement a container presenter pattern using signals and `input signals`
+-   Use `rxMethod` to persist data to the server

 ### Setup a basic signal store